A DevOps Engineer's Guide to OCI

 - Artifact Registry provides repositories for storing, sharing, and managing software development packages.

-- Container Engine helps you define and create Kubernetes clusters to enable the deployment, scaling, and management of containerized applications.
+- Container Engine for Kubernetes helps you define and create Kubernetes clusters to enable the deployment, scaling, and management of containerized applications.

 - Container Registry lets you store, share, and manage container images (such as Docker images) in an Oracle-managed registry.